lifethroughcode/hylia.blog/src/posts/migrating-a-vm-in-esxi-arm.md

 ![](/images/8-once-youve-selected-to-move-to-the-new-datastore-it-you-can-close-the-window-and-it-will-show-at-the-bottom-the-progress-of-the-move.jpg "Task: Move Datastore File - this will take a little while to get to 100%.")

 You will see at the bottom of your ESXi dashboard in your recent tasks section a new task called "Move Datastore File" this will give you a progress bar of the move.
-Leave it running until it says "Completed sucessfully".
+Leave it running until it says "Completed successfully".

 When your move has completed go back into the datastore browser and locate the VM file you have just moved into your new datastore.
 So I will go into datastore2 then into PiHole.